Arnold Odong

-Arnold Odong (born March 25, 1999), is a Ugandan professional footballer who plays as a centre-back for Uganda Premier League club Villa and the Uganda national team.
+Arnold Odong (born March 25, 1999), is a Ugandan professional footballer who plays as a centre-back for Uganda Premier League club SC Villa and the Uganda national team.

 Early life

 Arnold Odong was born on March 25, 1999, in Gulu, Uganda.
 From a young age, he had passion for football while growing up in northern Uganda.
 He began his football journey with local clubs like Watoto Sports Academy and Watoto FC.
 Later on, he played for Mawokota and Buddu in the Masaza Cup, a regional tournament that has been a stepping stone for many Ugandan footballers.

 Odong's secured a place at MUBS (Makerere University Business School) and completed a diploma in Business Administration.

 Career

 Arnold Odong's major opportunity arrived in 2023 when he joined SC Villa, one of the more successful football clubs in Uganda.
 He joined after the exit of their former captain Gift Fred and established himself in the team.
 In the 2023/24 season, Odong also scored key goals for SC Villa.
 He marked his first goal for the club in a match against Maroons FC, contributing to a 1–1 draw.
 His performance in that game earned him the Man of the Match accolade.
 He also played a part in SC Villa's progress in the Uganda Premier League, which saw them contending for the top positions in the table.